MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/use-managed-properties.md

 ---
-title: "Use managed properties (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Use managed properties (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Managed properties help you define which of the managed solution components can be customized" ms.custom: "" ms.date: 10/31/2017